swetambers/TimeSeries/README.md

 # TimeSeries
-Jupyter notebook for Time Series Modeling.
+Jupyter notebook for Time Series Modeling

 #### Practical Time-Series Analysis

-This is the currently code repository for Practical Time-Series Analysis, published by Packt.
+This is currently code repository for Practical Time-Series Analysis, published by Packt.
 The repo also aims to include more advanced prediction modeling used in time series.
 Stay tuned!

 #### About the Practical Time-Series Analysis Book